Ellimaaac/Osu-Beatmaps-Dataset/README.md

     - Issue with some taiko beatmaps
     - Issue with the maps states
     - Issue with likes
-- Dataset : in progress - 16k data (0,3 %  of the final data set)
+- Dataset : test phase - 16k data (0,3 %  of the final data set)

 ## Objectives